pavlin-policar/openTSNE/docs/source/parameters.rst

     When dealing with large data sets e.g 500k samples or more, it may be necessary to increase the learning rate or to increase the number of iterations [1]_.

 momentum: float
     Gradient descent with momentum keeps a sum exponentially decaying weights from previous iterations, speeding up convergence.
-In early stages of the optmization, this is typically set to a lower value (0.5 in most implementations) since points generally move around quite a bit in this phase and increased after the initial early exaggeration phase (typically to 0.8) to speed up convergence.
+In early stages of the optimization, this is typically set to a lower value (0.5 in most implementations) since points generally move around quite a bit in this phase and increased after the initial early exaggeration phase (typically to 0.8) to speed up convergence.

 Barnes-Hut parameters